Murder of Liam Ashley

-On 24 August 2006, 17-year-old Liam Ashley was murdered by 25-year-old George Charlie Baker in Mount Eden, Auckland.
-The crime occurred inside a prison van bound for Mt Eden Remand Centre.
+On 24 August 2006, 17-year-old Liam Ashley was murdered by 25-year-old George Charlie Baker in Mount Eden, Auckland, New Zealand.
+The crime occurred inside a prison van bound for Auckland Central Remand Prison in Mount Eden.
 The government and judicial authorities faced criticism for the case, particularly regarding the methods of transporting prisoners in New Zealand, as Ashley had committed minor non-violent offenses while Baker had a history of recidivism and violent crime.

 Background

 Liam John Ashley was born on 17 May 1989 to Ian and Lorraine Ashley as the youngest of four children, and lived in North Shore City, Auckland with his parents.
-At age three, Ashley was diagnosed with attention deficit hyperactivity disorder, for which he was prescribed ritalin beginning when he was five years old.
-He changed schools a minimum of three times due to behavioral and learning difficulties before being sent to Halswell Residential College in Christchurch.
-He left the school to attend regular schooling in Auckland at the request of his father in early May 2004.
+At age three, Ashley was diagnosed with attention deficit hyperactivity disorder, for which he was prescribed Ritalin beginning when he was five years old.
+He changed schools a minimum of three times due to behavioral and learning difficulties before attending Waimokoia Special School in Half Moon Bay, a last-stop primary school for the country's most difficult children.
+Following this, Ashley attended Halswell Residential College in Christchurch, a school for students with complex behavioural problems, learning disabilities, and neurodevelopmental disorders such as ADHD.
+He left Halswell Residential College to attend regular schooling in Auckland at the request of his father in early May 2004.
+After leaving school, Ashley worked for his father's business cleaning and detailing cars.

 Nicknamed "Crazy Liam" by his friends, Ashley had experienced "minor trouble" with police related to public drinking and disorderly conduct, but was not noted in the youth justice court before the summer of 2006.
 One of Ashley's friends claimed that they had previously taken the car of Ashley's father for a joyride and dumped the vehicle in the sea after breaking its windows, though this went unreported by Ashley's parents, as they were unaware of their son's involvement.